On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-In the same spirit, we show that the reduction technique applied to show Theorem~\ref{thm:homs_to_quantum_graph_mod_p} yields a universal technique that can be applied to obtain so-called \emph{pinning} in classes of graph-homomorphisms closed under the composition.
+We show that the reduction technique applied to show Theorem~\ref{thm:homs_to_quantum_graph_mod_p} yields a universal technique that can be applied to obtain so-called \emph{pinning} in classes of graph-homomorphisms closed under composition.
 This technique is helpful for our study as we also obtain pinning for the restricted class of homomorphisms introduced in the following.

-\paragraph*{Bipartization} We restrict the study of $\numHomsTo{H}[p]$ to the study of bipartite graphs by a restricted class of homomorphisms.
-For two bipartite graphs $G=\bipG$ and $H=\bipH$ with fixed bipartitioning we say that a homomorphism from $G$ to $H$ \emph{preserves the order of the bipartitioning} if the homomorphism maps $\L_G$ to $\L_H$ and $\R_G$ to $\R_H$.
-The problem $\numBipHomsTo{H}[p]$ with fixed bipartite graph $H$ then asks for the number of these homomorphisms to $H$.
-It allows us to restrict the study of $\numHomsTo{H}[p]$ to the study of bipartite graphs by the following theorem. \begin{theorem} For any prime~$p$ and any graph~$H$, there exists a bipartite graph $H'$ such that \begin{itemize} \item if $\numBipHomsTo{H'}[p]$ is $\ClassNumP[p]$-hard then $\numHomsTo{H}[p]$ is $\ClassNumP[p]$-hard; \item if $\numBipHomsTo{H'}[p]$ is solvable in polynomial time then $\numHomsTo{H}[p]$ is solvable in polynomial time. \end{itemize} \end{theorem}
+\paragraph*{Bipartization} We restrict the study of $\probNumHom{H}[p]$ to the study of bipartite graphs by a restricted class of homomorphisms.
+We call a bipartite graph $G$ with fixed bipartition a \emph{bip-graph}.
+For two bip-graphs $G$ and $H$, we say that a homomorphism from $G$ to $H$ is a \emph{bip-homomorphism} if it preserves the order of the fixed bipartition.
+The problem $\probNumBipHom{H}[p]$ with fixed bip-graph $H$ then asks for the number of bip-homomorphisms to $H$.
+It allows us to restrict the study of $\probNumHom{H}[p]$ to the study of bipartite graphs by the following theorem, where $\otimes$ denotes the tensor product of graphs. \begin{restatable}[]{theorem}{Bipartization} Let $H$ be a graph and $\vertexset[K_2]$ consist of the two vertices $\set{u_\L,u_\R}$.
+If $H'$ is the bip-graph $H \otimes K_2$ with bipartition $(\vertexset[H] \times \set{u_\L}, \vertexset[H] \times \set{u_\R})$, then $\probNumBipHom{H'}$ reduces to $\probNumHom{H}$ under parsimonious reduction. \end{restatable}

-This implies that a dichotomy for $\numBipHomsTo{H'}[p]$ yields a dichotomy for $\numHomsTo{H}[p]$.
-As we will later show, the graph $H'$ is a complete bipartite graph if and only if $H$ satisfies the Dyer and Greenhill criterion.
-An additional feature of Theorem~\ref{thm:bipartization} is that it allows for the non-bipartite graph $H$ to contain loops, which has not been considered before in the study of $\numHomsTo{H}[p]$.
+As observed by Faben~\cite[Theorem~3.1.17.]{Faben:12:thesis:Complexity_Modular_Counting_CSP}, for any positive integer $k$, any parsimonious reduction is parsimonious modulo $k$.
+This implies that a dichotomy for $\probNumBipHom{H'}[p]$ yields a dichotomy for $\probNumHom{H}[p]$.
+As we show later, the graph $H'$ is a collection of complete bipartite graphs if and only if $H$ satisfies the Dyer and Greenhill criterion.
+An additional feature of Theorem~\ref{thm:bipartization} is that it allows for the graph $H$ to contain loops whereas the bipartite graph $H'$ is always loop-less by definition.
+So far, no study of $\probNumHom{H}[p]$ allowed for loops.
 The structural implications of a bipartite graph $H$ are also heavily exploited in the following analysis.